raydot/nailing-the-coding-interview/chapters/03-strings.md

 #### Food for Further Thought

 Look up the Rabin-Karp algorithm for finding a substring in a string.
 You probably use this algorithm often as it’s the one behind finding text in a document, like when you push `CTRL-F`.
-The Rabin-Karp algorithm works by converting the substring to a hash value which allows it to run in O(1) time.
+The Rabin-Karp algorithm works by converting the substring to a hash value which allows it to run in O(n) time.
 Hashes will not be covered until Chapter 8, but try to begin thinking about Rabin-Karp now.
 Is it a suitable algorithm to be used in a coding interview?
 Why or why not?

 - Consider adding coding questions to the end of sections \*\*